aplassard/llm-evals-book/writing-assistant/README.md

   --issue 123
 ```

-The agent reviews the "Articles to Find" checklist, chooses outstanding entries to research, invokes the article research workflow for each, comments on the issue with the results, and checks off the corresponding boxes.
-"Topics to Review" remain untouched for now.
+The agent reviews the "Articles to Find" checklist, chooses outstanding entries to research, invokes the article research workflow for each, and syncs the resulting references into Zotero before commenting on the issue and ticking the boxes.
+It then repeats the process for "Topics to Review", gathering supporting references for each topic, storing them in Zotero, and marking the corresponding tasks complete.
 If `--repo` is omitted, the CLI derives the owner/repo from the local git `origin` remote.

 ## Git Workflow Details